DarkaMaul/fluffy-octo-train/docs/logistics.md

 ### Toilets

 In the nature, we used our pee-rags (sewed by Iris before leaving) to keep our underwear clean longer.
 They allow to clean the last drop.
-For poop, we almost never carried toilet paper but used a small water bottle to clean ourselves.
+For poop, we almost never carried toilet paper but used a small water bottle to clean ourselves (carried empty but water can be found often on the trail).
 We thought the combination of both the pee rag and the small bottle were weight efficient, hygienic, and confortable.